honest-cash/bitbox-light/README.md

 # BITBOX Light
 This is a fork of Bitbox SDK.
 It is a lightweight version of the library.
 Customer applications normally do not utilize many of the features that Bitbox offers.
 It is important for such applications to load fast and be responsive.
-This version of Bitbox is cut with funtionality that is enough to support <a href="https://honest.cash">Honest.Cash</a>.
+This version of Bitbox is cut supporinng only required functionalities for <a href="https://honest.cash">Honest.Cash</a>.
 This package is used in <a href="https://www.npmjs.com/package/simple-bitcoin-wallet">simple-bitcoin-wallet</a>.

 # Size savings
 * Mnemonics are generated only from English wordlist.
 All other languages have been removed.